carefree0910/carefree-portable/README.md

 ## Portable `carefree-portable` 📦️

-If you are Windows user, you may also download the `carefree-portable.zip` from the assets of the latest [Releases](https://github.com/carefree0910/carefree-portable/releases).
+If you are Windows user, you may also download the `carefree-portable-win64.zip` from the assets of the latest [Releases](https://github.com/carefree0910/carefree-portable/releases).
 This zip file contains a portable version of `carefree-portable` 📦️ that can be used directly without any extra requirements - you can even run it without Python installed!

 If you are using this portable version, just make sure to:
-- `cd` into the unzipped `carefree-portable` folder.
+- `cd` into the unzipped `carefree-portable-win64` folder.
 - Replace `cfport` with `.\run.bat` in the following commands.
 - Replace `python` with `<path\to\portable\python>` in other python commands.
-  - The portable `python` locates at `.\carefree-portable\python_embeddables\python-3.10.11-embed-amd64\python`.
+  - The portable `python` locates at `.\carefree-portable-win64\python_embeddables\python-3.10.11-embed-amd64\python`.

 Here's a step by step guide on how to use the portable `carefree-portable` 📦️ to run the [Stable Diffusion Web UI](https://github.com/carefree0910/carefree-portable/blob/main/examples/sd_webui) example:

-1. Download the `carefree-portable.zip` from the assets of the latest [Releases](https://github.com/carefree0910/carefree-portable/releases).
+1. Download the `carefree-portable-win64.zip` from the assets of the latest [Releases](https://github.com/carefree0910/carefree-portable/releases).
-2. Unzip the `carefree-portable.zip` to a folder (let's say, `./carefree-portable`), and `cd` into it.
+2. Unzip the `carefree-portable-win64.zip` to a folder (let's say, `./carefree-portable-win64`), and `cd` into it.
-3. Download the `run.py` from [here](https://github.com/carefree0910/carefree-portable/blob/main/examples/sd_webui/run.py), and put it into the unzipped folder (`./carefree-portable`).
+3. Download the `run.py` from [here](https://github.com/carefree0910/carefree-portable/blob/main/examples/sd_webui/run.py), and put it into the unzipped folder (`./carefree-portable-win64`).
 4. Run the following command, and wait until the webui pops up:

 ```bash
 .\python_embeddables\python-3.10.11-embed-amd64\python run.py
 ```

-5. After these steps, you'll obtain a portable version of the SD webui (locates at `./carefree-portable/sd_webui_cfport`), which can be used directly without any extra requirements!
+5. After these steps, you'll obtain a portable version of the SD webui (locates at `./carefree-portable-win64/sd_webui_cfport`), which can be used directly without any extra requirements!

 ## Contributing